NIRSpec BOTS Operations

 Very long exposures on bright targets can be acquired with many short integrations, and the number of groups in an integration should be chosen to prevent saturation.
 The limit on the number of integrations is 65,535; this is set by a software limit of less than 216 integrations per exposure (see Table 2 in Detector Subarrays).
 Detector readout patterns NRS and NRSRAPID are both available for BOTS observations.

-- Exposures longer than 10,000 s are allowed in NIRSpec BOTS mode.
+- Exposures longer than 10,000 sec are allowed in NIRSpec BOTS mode.
 The exposure duration in the NIRSpec BOTS template is defined by the choice of detector subarray and the number of groups and integrations.
-The primary planning limit for BOTS mode observations is that the total visit duration must be shorter than 48 h.
+The primary planning limit for BOTS mode observations is that the total visit duration must be shorter than 48 hours.
 However, there will be visit initiation and visit closeout activities (see Figure 1).
-So, the maximum possible single exposure time in NIRSpec BOTS observations will be slightly less than 48 h.
+So, the maximum possible single exposure time in NIRSpec BOTS observations will be slightly less than 48 hours.

 - BOTS observations cannot be dithered.